My Best Bujo Tips To Make Journaling Easier

 When we start a new hobby or learn something new we all get excited and give it a lot of our time.
 But as time passes you can get uninspired and forget about it.

 The same can happen with a bullet journal!

 The key to success with bullet journaling is to keep at it!
-And the best thing is that this type of journaling generally requires less time commitment than other types because of the rapid logging.
+And the best thing is that this type of journaling generally requires less time commitment than other types because of the rapid logging technique.

-You can write your thoughts down as soon as you have it or you can take a time in the day to catch up (lunch break, before bed time etc).
-Whatever you choose make sure that you do on a daily basis.
+You can write your thoughts down as soon as you have it or you can take time in the day to catch up (lunch break, before bedtime, etc).
+Whatever you choose make sure that you do it on a daily basis.

-On the first few weeks set a reminder on your phone to remind yourself to journal every day.
+In the first few weeks, it can be a great idea to set an alarm on your phone to remind yourself to journal every day.

 Bullet Journal Hack: Find a time of day for your bullet journal ritual.
-It can be any time that works for you, just sit and fill in your bullet journal daily.
+It can be any time of day that works best for you.
+Be sure to sit and fill in your bullet journal daily at this time.

-Although a bullet journal is a flexible all in one organizer tool it doesn’t hurt to think about what set up roughly you want to have.
+Although a bullet journal is a flexible all-in-one organizing tool it doesn’t hurt to think about what setup you roughly want it to have.